anantjain-xyz/anantjain.dev/_posts/making-of-a-manager/index.md

 ---
-title: 'The Making of a Manager'
+title: "The Making of a Manager"
-description: 'Julie Zhuo'
+description: "Julie Zhuo"
-date: '2020-08-09'
+date: "2020-08-09"
-categories: ['Book Review']
+categories: ["Book Review"]
 published: true
 ---